Josefa Ordóñez: Courtesan

-This incident, which was considered a scandal, lead to the Inquisition issuing an investigation.
+This incident, which was considered a scandal, led to the Inquisition issuing an investigation.
 21 witnesses were interrogated.
-She was denounced as a suspected prostitute, as the salary of her spouse could not finance her luxurious life stile; it was noted that she had been given dresses and jewelry from especially Gorráez; that rich men borrowed her their carriages and slaves; and that she did not act in accordance with her social class, living a life according to the standard of a noblewoman.
+She was denounced as a suspected prostitute, as the salary of her spouse could not finance her luxurious lifestyle; it was noted that she had been given dresses and jewelry from especially Gorráez; that rich men loaned her their carriages and slaves; and that she did not act in accordance with her social class, living a life according to the standard of a noblewoman.

-She was not judged as a prostitute, as those allegations could not be proven, but she was denounced as a dangerous corrupting influence on public moral welfare, especially because her life style was regarded as a bad example on especially the native population of New Spain.
-The Real Sala del Crimen found her guilty of managing illegal gambling houses and sentenced her to a short term imprisonment at a recogimiento followed by exile.
-Assisted by Gorráez and Cassaviella, she attempted to escape and hide until her contacts could mitigate the sentence, but was reported by her spouse, who accused her of trying to leave with their son and leaving him without finances.
+She was not judged as a prostitute, as those allegations could not be proven, but she was denounced as a dangerous corrupting influence on public moral welfare, especially because her lifestyle was regarded as a bad example for the native population of New Spain in particular.
+The Real Sala del Crimen found her guilty of managing illegal gambling houses, and sentenced her to a short term of imprisonment at a recogimiento followed by exile.
+Assisted by Gorráez and Cassaviella, she attempted to escape and hide until her contacts could mitigate the sentence, but was reported by her spouse, who accused her of trying to deprive him of finances and abscond with their son.